jbengal1/OpticsFun-1.0/README.md

-This is real-time optic simulation attempt, using pygame and more.
+Python semi-real-time 2D optic simulation, using pygame and numpy.

 07.09.22
 Current state of the project is not bad, though premature.